kaleidawave/ezno/parser/README.md

 - CSTs, close to source operations etc
    	- Source with unbalanced parenthesis/brackets
 - Increase code size or decrease readability for minor speed improvements
-- Allow injecting additional syntax, that would require modifying the lexer at runtime adding new tokens which isn't technically possible with the setup

 ### Testing